Diamond Necklace (film)

-Diamond Necklace is a 2012 Indian Malayalam-language romantic drama film directed by Lal Jose and written by Iqbal Kuttippuram.
+Diamond Necklace is a 2012 Indian Malayalam-language romantic comedy-drama film directed and co-produced by Lal Jose.
 It stars Fahadh Faasil, Samvrutha Sunil, Anusree, and Gauthami Nair.
-This film tells the story of Dubai-based oncologist, Dr. Arun Kumar, and the end of his luxurious life after meeting three women from different lifestyles.
+The film tells the story of Dubai-based oncologist, Dr. Arun Kumar, and the end of his luxurious life after meeting three women from different lifestyles.

 Diamond Necklace was released on 4 May 2012.
-It was a commercial success at the box office and received a positive response from critics.
-The film won two Filmfare Awards South—Best Supporting Actress (Gauthami Nair) and Best Music Director.
+It received positive reviews from critics and was a commercial success at the box-office.
+The film won two Filmfare Awards South — Best Supporting Actress (Gauthami Nair) and Best Music Director (Vidyasagar).